 Containment air is sampled prior to each purge for gamma and H-3 to determine the activity released from containment purging.
 Similar to containment venting, the measured concentrations are multiplied by the containment purge volume to obtain the total activity released.
 Any iodines and particulates discharged would be detected by the continuous monitoring discussed in section 2.1.1.1.
-There was only one containment purges conducted in 2019 one in the beginning of MPS3 refueling outage 3R19.
+There was only one containment purge conducted in 2022 during MPS3 refueling outage in April.
+In both cases the discharge pathway alignment to the MP3 Main Exhaust Vent.

 Containment air is sampled periodically for gamma and H-3 to determine the activity released from containment venting.
 The measured concentrations are multiplied by the containment vent volume to obtain the total activity released.
 MPS2 typically performs this process of discharging air from containment to maintain pressure approximately once per week and MPS3 vents containment about 16 times per month.
-Any iodines and particulates discharged would be detected by the continuous monitoring discussed in Section 2.1.1.
+Any iodines and particulates discharged would be detected by the continuous monitoring discussed in Section 2.1.1.1.